 As some of you may know, I suffered a miscarriage 3 and a half years ago.
-It was hard for me to wrap my mind around it, but as the days go on, it becomes a little easier to deal with; not forget, because I will never forget that I had life in my womb for 2 and a half months.
+It was hard for me to wrap my mind around it at the time, but as the days go on, it becomes a little easier to deal with; not forget, because I will never forget that I had life in my womb for 2 and a half months.

 A couple of weeks after my D&C procedure, I had a follow-up visit with the OBGYN who did my surgery.
 Basically asking what my plans were and how I was feeling and if everything has been alright post-op.
 Everything was pretty normal.
 Very minimal bleeding and pain, emotions like a rollercoaster.
 I literally cried when Shrek 3 came on TV after seeing all of their babies.
 I was sad before that but that just pushed me over the top.
-Now that my hormones are pretty much back to normal, I don’t have episodes like that anymore.
-I still get sad of course, but life must go on since I have a child that I need to be mentally, emotionally, and physically there for.
+I still get sad of course, but life must go on since I had my Arya girl that I needed to be mentally, emotionally, and physically there for.

 5 Things You Should do Before Trying to Conceive

 These should all be common sense, but you would be appalled at the number of people who continue to smoke throughout their pregnancy.
 My sister and my mother both smoked with every one of their pregnancies, and thankfully, every one of us turned out fine, but that doesn’t make it okay.
 Studies have shown that even second-hand smoke can cause fertility issues.